You want to extend Children living with someone in Sweden

 • moved to Sweden alone, to live with another relative.

 You can apply for an extension of the child’s residence permit.
-If the child has lived in Sweden with a residence permit for at least three years, you can also choose to apply for a permanent residence permit at the same time.
+If the child has had a residence permit in Sweden for at least three years, you can also choose to apply for a permanent residence permit for the child at the same time.

 The conditions under which the child’s residence permit was originally granted must still be met